Leadership and Organizations

 Organizations

-I have described my work with organizations as “organizational therapy.”
+I have described my work with organizations as organizational therapy.
+Leadership and well-functioning organizations are two sides of the same coin.

-That expression conveys the addressing and healing of areas in an organization that are not working as well as they could or should.
-This can include helping individual executives and managers find more fulfillment and be more effective in their roles, and can also involve improving communication across a department or organization.
+“Organizational therapy” conveys the addressing and healing of areas in an organization that are not working as well as they could or should.
+This can include helping individual executives and managers be more authentic and effective in their roles, and can also involve improving communication within and across departments and whole organizations.

-Because of my background with psychotherapy, I know that the most enduring positive changes are based on enhancing the communication and trust between individuals and their departments.
-The goal is not only to come up with improved procedures within the organization, although that can also be helpful and is often a result of better collaboration.
+Because of my background with psychotherapy, I know that the most enduring positive changes are based on enhancing the communication and trust between individuals and the people around them.
+The goal is not only to come up with improved procedures within the organization, although that can also be helpful and often results in better collaboration.

 People in a work environment are relating to coworkers with whom they might not naturally choose to interact, due to their different ways of thinking and acting.
 Training in awareness and communication uncovers shared goals and most important, a human connection.
 As a result the gaps between colleagues, managers, and staff narrow and disappear.
 This leads to better morale, increased staff engagement, better use of organizational assets, and better outcomes for the organization.